 If the court makes a determination in favor of the driver on ANY of the above issues the court will order that the summary suspension be rescinded.
 If the court determines that the driver has failed to prove at least one of the above issues the suspension will be sustained.

 It should be noted that the burden of proof in a summary suspension hearing is on the driver to establish at least one of these issues.

 If the suspension is not rescinded and the driver is a first offender as defined above, he or she may apply for a Monitored Device Driving Permit (MDDP) from the date of entry of the statutory summary suspension.
 If the person is not a first offender, then he or she may apply for a Restricted Driving Permit (RDP) through a hearing with the Illinois Secretary of State.

 One or two DUI citations are typically issued as a result of any DUI arrest.
-This is usually dependent on whether the person submitted to and failed testing (breath, blood or urine).
+This usually depends on whether the person submitted to and failed testing (breath, blood or urine).
 If the person submitted to and failed testing a ‘per se’ charge will be filed, which means that by virtue of the test result the person is presumed to be under the influence.
-In these cases, a second DUI charge will also be filed which simply alleges that regardless of the test result, in the opinion of the police officer, the driver was under the influence.
-In cases where the driver refused testing a ‘per se’ charge cannot be filed and only the one DUI charge will be filed.
+In these cases, a second DUI charge will also be filed, which simply alleges that regardless of the test result, in the opinion of the police officer, the driver was under the influence.
+In cases where the driver refused testing, a ‘per se’ charge cannot be filed and only the one DUI charge will be filed.

 Under certain circumstances, the DUI may be charged as a felony.
 This generally includes cases where: